coinmetrics/data/README.md

 Files:

 * `csv/<coin>.csv` - CSV file per coin with all available free metrics
-* `csv/all.zip` - All CSV files in a zip archive
+* `https://github.com/coinmetrics/data/archive/refs/heads/master.zip` - All CSV files in a zip archive
-* `csv/all.tar.gz` - All CSV files in a tar archive

 The archives are updated daily.